 Notice a commonality among these statistics?

-The marketing professionals polled all detailed how top-tier martech helps them advance their customer relationship management strategies, steadily sharpen their sales funnels, and, more specifically, enhance a few key facets of their marketing.
+The marketers polled all detailed how top-tier martech helps them advance their customer relationship management strategies, meet (and even exceed) customer expectations, sharpen their sales funnels, and, more specifically, enhance key facets of their marketing.

 How customer relationship marketing can improve retention, satisfaction, and loyalty